cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 Create a Articles Controller
 ============================

-Next, we'll create a controller for our artices.
+Next, we'll create a controller for our articles.
 The controller is where all interaction with posts will happen.
 In a nutshell, it's the place where you play with the business logic contained in the models and get work related to posts done.
 We'll place this new controller in a file called